The importance of frontline managers

 The managers of frontline staff.

-How a contact centre frontline manager conducts themselves in terms of their attitude and activity on a daily basis will influence employee engagement, skills and knowledge.
+Put simply, the importance of frontline managers and how they conduct themselves in terms of their attitude and activity on a daily basis will influence employee engagement, skills and knowledge.

 It will also influence the desire to go above and beyond with customers (not just the bare minimum) far more than any other factor.